 Determined to create an inventive use for our broken ceramics, our Founder and Creative Director Shelley Simpson, reached out to Brisbane based company, Five Mile Radius to utilise broken porcelain pieces as aggregate in their upcycled concrete products.

 The resulting Terrazzo Trivets stand alone as design objects, while also providing protection to more fragile surfaces.
 Each piece is backed with recycled PET felt and is packaged in a reusable PET felt pouch.

 We compensate for our unavoidable emissions by purchasing carbon credits certified to internationally recognised standards.

-Our climate action partner South Pole has worked in over 40 countries to develop over 700 climate action projects that avoid, reduce or absorb greenhouse gas (GHG) emissions.
-We work with South Pole to support renewable energy and wastewater initiatives that offset our emissions and we also support a project which protects our local biodiversity here in Australia.
+We choose to support renewable energy and wastewater initiatives and also a project which protects our local biodiversity here in Australia.

 The Coorong National Park and Lakes Alexandrina and Albert are the meeting point where the Murray, Australia's largest river feeds into the Southern Ocean.
 This region features some of the country's most breathtaking landscapes, however the land surrounding these national treasures has been largely cleared for agriculture.

 The Mount Sandy project ensures permanent protection for a regionally and culturally important pocket of biodiversity-rich land in partnership with its Traditional Owners.
 Local birds, animals and plants flourish undisturbed, while native plants for revegetation will be supplied by the local nursery at Raukkan Aboriginal Community, a self-governed Indigenous community 50 kilometres northwest of the project site.
 Raukkan community members are also employed for onsite works including vegetation monitoring and mapping, fencing, and pest and weed control.